krishnaanaril/Notes/AzureCertification/AZ-104/General.md

 - A Site-to-Site VPN gateway connection is used to connect your on-premises network to an Azure virtual network over an IPsec/IKE (IKEv1 or IKEv2) VPN tunnel.
 This type of connection requires a VPN device located on-premises that has an externally facing public IP address assigned to it.
 Site-to-Site VPN connection requires Virtual network gateway, Local network gateway and Gateway Subnet.
 - ExpressRoute connections don't go over the public Internet, the connection is private.
 - `Get-AzRoleDefinition -Name "Reader" | ConvertTo-Json`

+## Notes from Sample Questions

+- Groups that use dynamic membership rules reduce the overhead of access management by providing attribute-based membership and access to resources.
+Based on membership rules the membership, and resulting access, can be granted and removed automatically.
+- A user that is assigned the Global reader role is prevented from making any modifications.
+The role is a read-only version of Global Administrator that allows the user to read settings and administrative information across all services but can't take management actions.
+- Creating Custom roles in Azure can be complex due to thousands of permissions so custom roles can be exported as JSON and then imported into a new custom role.
+The first step is to export the role to a JSON format.
+A JSON file can then be imported into another tenant; containing all of the details in the custom role.
+- An action group is a collection of notification preferences defined by the owner of an Azure subscription.
+Azure Monitor, Service Health and Azure Advisor alerts use action groups to notify users that an alert has been triggered.
+- Tags can be applied by using PowerShell, Azure CLI, and ARM templates.
+- Storage accounts configured with the Premium performance setting only support LRS.
+- Any storage account already configured with ZRS cannot be changed or directly switched to another replication setting.
+- If you need to create multiple Azure resources based upon an existing resource, you should export and use a JSON template.
+- To enable support for Azure Disk Encryption, you need to modify the Access policies for the key vault.
+This provides an option to enable access to Azure Disk Encryption for volume encryption.
+- Recovery Services vault supports Azure Virtual Machines, SQL in Azure VM, Azure Files, SAP HANA in Azure VM, Azure Backup Server, Azure Backup Agent, and DPM.
+- Backup vault supports Azure Database for PostgreSQL servers, Azure Blobs, and Azure disks.
+- You use Administrative units to logically group Azure AD resources.
+- Lifecycle management policies are supported for block blobs and append blobs in general-purpose v2, premium block blob, and Blob Storage accounts.
+FileStorage and general purpose v1 storage accounts do not support lifecycle management.
+- Azure Bastion is a service that provides secure and seamless RDP/SSH connectivity to your virtual machines directly from the Azure portal over TLS.
+When you connect via Azure Bastion, your virtual machines do not need a public IP address, agent, or special client software.
+Not requiring a public IP address protects the virtual machine from outside port scanning.
+- The storage replication type cannot be changed after protecting items.It can be changed if it don't contain any items.